Frank CHESTER

 systems wherein each blade system is composed of a front leg

 attached to a back blade.
-The front legs pull air or water towards
+The front legs pull air or water

-equilateral triangles to maximize propulsion efficiency.
-The front
+several equilateral triangles to maximize propulsion efficiency.

-be adjusted for pitch.
+back legs may be adjusted for pitch.

 USD681502S

-Thirteen-sided polyhedron form
+polyhedron form

 [ PDF ]